How Org Charts Make Executive Recruiting Easy

 That error is repeated in different ways across most organizations the search is targeting.
 In other words, while their long list is brimming with not-quite-right candidates, spot-on executives remain undiscovered, unrecruited, and unhired.

-It is Like Putting Candidates in a Blender with the Lid Off
+LinkedIn puts Candidates in a Blender with the Lid Off

 In other words, LinkedIn Recruiter is a little like putting hundreds of millions of candidates in a blender with the lid off and hitting purée.
 It is that disorganized.

-What LinkedIn Recruiter Does Not Do
+What LinkedIn Recruiter Does Not Do for you

 LinkedIn doesn’t map companies or teams where your candidate might sit.
 The social network doesn’t verify that the information is current.
 The Microsoft subsidiary doesn’t test email and phone information.
 It doesn’t dig up additional information to fill in gaps in career profiles.
 As a result, you don’t know whether you’ve found every viable candidate at a company.